NixOS/nix.dev/source/tutorials/nix-language.md

 Note: This construct
 - allows infinite recursion, such as `rec { x = x; }.x`
-- can quickly become hard to understand
+- can quickly become hard to understand.
-- does not lend itself to static analysis.
 Therefore it is recommended to use let bindings instead.

     nix-repl> let x = 1; in { a = x; b = x + x; }